pezinek/hint_box/README.md

 If you plan to re-use this game go to ```src/main.cpp``` and modify the messages in ```msgs[]``` and the iButton mapping in ```address_map[]``` and recompile.

+Addresses of all iButtons scanned are printed on serial at 9600 baud. (... just in case you need new to know the OneWire addresses as Hint Box recognizes them)

 ## FixMe

 - Due to the memmory limitation of the Arduino UNO the number of registered hints is limitted to approx. 10 (based on their lenght)